 So Ontario has lead the way but they have duplicated the structure, governance and implementation of distributing pension benefits.
 A good idea but a clumsy effort on the implementation side.

-In the cruel world of business, inefficiencies in effort lead organizations to go out of business.
+In the cruel world of business, inefficiencies in an effort lead organizations to go out of business.
 That is the beauty of capitalism.
 It forces companies to be logical, practical and efficient.

 Ontario has launched an excellent idea for increasing pensions.
 However, the duplication of effort with the federal government is inefficient and a mistake.

 All governments should not waste taxpayers’ money by being inefficient.
-Ontario should work with other provinces and the federal government to introduce the same type of pension enhancements, but in a simpler and more cost effective manner.
+Ontario should work with other provinces and the federal government to introduce the same type of pension enhancements but in a simpler and more cost-effective manner.